-The team is incorporating their findings, policies, programs and conceptual plans into a Vision Zero Plan that will be released in early 2019.
+The team incorporated the findings, policies, programs and conceptual plans into a Vision Zero Plan.

 Vision Zero is a strategy to eliminate all traffic fatalities and severe injuries, while increasing safe, healthy and equitable mobility for all.
 Cities across the country have committed to Vision Zero, building programs in their communities that address current safety concerns and prevent future loss of life.

-The Bicycle and Pedestrian Advisory Commission initially proposed the Vision Zero Plan as a Study Issue, and the Sunnyvale City Council voted to approve funding for fiscal year 2016/17 to develop a Vision Zero Plan for the City.
+The Bicycle and Pedestrian Advisory Commission initially proposed the Vision Zero Plan as a Study Issue, and the Sunnyvale City Council voted to approve funding to develop a Vision Zero Plan for the City.